 I’m just a hobbyist painter really.
-No lengthy palmares just a couple of shows with my local club sums me up.
+No lengthy palmares just a couple of shows with my local club.

 Oh I liked art as a schoolboy & dreamed of going to art college until my careers advisor put me straight.
 He took the pragmatic view & more or less said, “Stop being a plank, how many Picassos do you know from Sheffield?”